sccn/relica/README.md

 <img src="./images/relica_clusters.jpg" width="400">

 In the figure above, the black dots are individual bootstrap ICs, and red integers IC cluster numbers.
 Yellow dots show ICs closest (in clustering space) to the centroid of each cluster.
-Note the difference in cluster compactness (i.e., IC reproducibility across bootstrap decompositions) for Cluster 1 (left) versus Cluster 12 (right).
-Increasing the number of bootstrap decompositions (here only 10) makes these differences more apparent.
+Note the difference in cluster compactness(i.e., IC reproducibility across bootstrap decompositions) for Cluster 2 (left) versus Cluster 7 (right).

 #### Plot type 2: Cluster exemplar maps
 Select the option **Cluster exemplar maps** from the **Plot type** menu in the *pop\_relica_results* window, then press **Plot**.
 A figure like the one below will be displayed.